|Nutrition Facts (per serving)|

 Garnish with a slice of chile pepper.
 Serve and enjoy.

 Remember to wash your hands well with soap (especially before touching your eyes) if you handle the chili pepper.

 Will This Hair of the Dog Really Cure My Hangover?

-You have to realize that six ounces of gin is three times the average shot of liquor.
-So, yes, this is a 'hair of the dog' recipe in that you're adding more liquor to your post-drunk experience.
-Effectively, you are putting off the pain.
+The short answer is that this is no "cure" for a hangover other than time.
+By drinking alcohol again, you are only putting off the pain.
 At best, you may be easing out of the nasty effects of your hangover as the liquor leaves your body at a more controlled rate than it did overnight.

 How Strong Is the Hair of the Dog?